mzabani/codd/docs/BACKGROUND-MIGRATIONS.md

 ## More complex background migrations

 You can implement your own by using the more primitive `codd.background_job_begin` function.
 The author does not promise API or functional stability for it at the moment, but you can run `\ef codd.update_table_gradually` to view how `update_table_gradually` uses it.

+## Next steps

+The author's main focus is to add a way to do DDL asynchronously.
+That will require [this task](https://github.com/mzabani/codd/issues/167) to be implemented as otherwise codd's schema equality checks would obviously complain.

+Feedback is much welcome.